TULIP: Transformer for Upsampling of LiDAR Point Clouds: Methodology

 \PAR{Patch Unmerging (PU) and Pixel Shuffle (PS):} Similar to the patch merging layer that is responsible for downsampling at the encoder stage, a mechanism is necessary within the decoder to upsample the feature maps.
-Uformer~\cite{wang2022uformer} achieves upsampling through a de-convolutional layer.
-As they tend to smooth out image sharpness~\cite{liang2021swinir}, we design a reverse operation of patch merging.
-We re-arrange the channels of patches into their respective positions in a grid to upsample the resolution of input feature maps, which we denote as patch unmerging.
-Furthermore, we built the projection head based on the pixel shuffle operation~\cite{shi2016pixelshuffle}. \PAR{Monte Carlo Dropout:} We additionally use Monte Carlo Dropout (MC-Dropout)~\cite{shan2020simulation} to filter unreliable points.
+Conventional CNN-based approaches~\cite{wang2022uformer, shan2020simulation} achieve upsampling through the transposed convolutional operation.
+As they tend to smooth out image sharpness~\cite{liang2021swinir}, we reversed the operation of patch merging, re-arranging the channels of patches into their respective positions in a grid to upsample the spatial resolution of input feature maps, which we denote as patch unmerging.
+Furthermore, to reconstruct the final range image, we built the reconstruction head upon the upsampled feature maps.
+The implementation of the reconstruction module is based on the pixel shuffle layer~\cite{shi2016pixelshuffle}. \PAR{Monte Carlo Dropout:} We additionally use Monte Carlo Dropout~\cite{shan2020simulation} to filter unreliable points by thresholding the uncertainty.
 MC-Dropout executes several feed-forward passes during inference with different active dropouts, which yields a distribution of outputs.
 We refine the results by removing points with high output variance, as they often come down to noisy, invalid points.